sebastian-mora/ruse_website/blogs/brainfuck-interpreter/index.md

 Notable for its extreme minimalism, the language consists of only eight simple commands, a data pointer and an instruction pointer.
 While it is fully Turing complete, it is not intended for practical use, but to challenge and amuse programmers.
 Brainfuck requires one to break commands into microscopic steps.
 ```

-To me brainfuck feel like a simple way to interface with a turning machine like system.
-From the description there is all the items that we will need to implement in Go that can execute these types of instruction.
+To me brainfuck feels like a simple way to interface with a turning machine.
+From the description we can pull out most of the requirements.

 - 8 Instructions
 - Data pointer
 - Instruction Pointer
 - Memory

-To create an interpreter I followed some items I learned about when reading about compilers.
-First a lexer which will validate the syntax and convert the characters to tokenized values.
+To create an interpreter implemented some concepts I once learned about in College.
+First, a lexer which will validate the syntax and convert the characters to tokenized values.
 Next, a parser that will interpreter the tokens into an AST (abstract syntax tree).
 Honestly not sure if AST is the correct term for this, the "tree" is a linear set of instructions because the language does not have conditionals or assignments.
 Finally the "AST" will be used by the interpreter to execute the instruction set.

 ## Lexer